Red Bull RB7: Season summary

 Vettel used the RB7 to claim the 2011 World Drivers' Championship in Japan and Red Bull won the World Constructors' Championship the following weekend in South Korea.
 The car achieved three 1-2 finishes during the season.
 It is one of the most dominant Formula One cars ever built, winning 12 of the 19 races and claiming all but one pole position in the 2011 season, in part due to the innovative but controversial exhaust-blown diffuser.

 Sebastian Vettel, who (since joining Scuderia Toro Rosso) makes a habit of naming his cars, named his RB7 chassis Kinky Kylie.

-The Red Bull RB7 was the first Red Bull car to assume Renault full-works team partnership status after the Renault F1 Team was rebranded to Lotus Renault GP and later Lotus F1 Team following Renaults sale of their 25 percent stake in the team to Lotus Cars in late 2010.
+The RB7 was the first Red Bull car to assume Renault full-works team partnership status after the Renault F1 Team was rebranded to Lotus Renault GP and later Lotus F1 Team following Renault's sale of their 25 percent stake in the team to Lotus Cars in late 2010.
 The RB7 was also the first-ever KERS-equipped Formula One car to win the constructors' title.

+Later uses

+After the 2011 season, the RB7 was frequently used in demonstrations and rewrapped in different liveries throughout the years: